Rare 1962 Ferrari 250 GTO Auctioned Off For Record-Breaking $48.4M

 At the RM Sotheby’s automobile auction in Monterey, California, on Saturday, August 25, an extremely rare 1962 Ferrari 250 GTO was picked up for a cool $48.4 million, which is a new auction record.

-The classic car, which was driven onto the auction block by five-time Le Mans winner Derek Bell, was being sold by renowned car collector Greg Whitten, who was the vehicle’s owner for approximately 18 years.
+The classic car was driven onto the auction block by five-time Le Mans winner Derek Bell.
+It was being sold by renowned car collector Greg Whitten, who was the vehicle’s owner for approximately 18 years.

 The opening bid was $35 million, noted Automobile magazine, and increased until the hammer fell at $44 million.
 The bidding frenzy lasted just 12 minutes, according to Forbes.
 Once the buyer’s commission was added, the final price of the shiny red beauty was $48.4 million.